 1/2 cup unseasoned breadcrumbs or panko crumbs, toasted

 3 to 4 tablespoons Parmesan cheese, freshly grated

 3 tablespoons butter, divided

-Trim and discard the dark green, leafy portions from the leeks.
+Trim and discard the dark green, leafy portions from the leeks leaving only the white and pale green portions.
 Trim the raffia-looking roots from the leeks, if you like, leaving the white bulb ends intact.
-Leeks are always full of dirt, so the next thing to do is make a cut from the center of each bulb to the end of the leeks.
-Then carefully fan the leeks under cold running water to rinse the dirt out.
+Next, clean the leeks.
+(See the box "How to Clean Leeks.")